CJCJsC/CJCJsC.github.io/essays/ReflectionOnAI.md

 <h2>
 ChatGPT
 </h2>
-I asked ChatGPT for additional details to enhance my essay and to check for any grammar mistakes
+I asked ChatGPT for to correct any spelling errors as well as to correct any grammatical errors